Last updated April 7, 2022

 Once a permanent residence is granted in Uruguay, you are usually allowed to stay indefinitely.

-To apply for residency, you will need the following documents:
+To apply for residency, you will need the following national public documents:

-- ID that you entered the country with
+- Identity Document that you entered the country with

 - Entry visa (if your country requires it)